Bonny Light oil: Potential risks

 As BLCO contains materials like vanadium, nickel and PAH, those tend to be harmful and disturb possibility of antioxidant.
 Heavy metals are necessary in metabolic process of creatures; however, they are the causes of physiological stress at the same time.
 Pollution problems by oil spills like soils contamination are continuous and prevalent, putting severe health and environmental threats.
 The pollutants can gradually accumulate in food chains and interrupt biological actions of creatures.
 Petroleum contaminants are pernicious to nature and moreover, their hydrocarbon elements which are mutagenic and causing cancers, entail immunomodulatory impacts on humans and organisms as well.
-The symptoms of risks can appear immediately or emerge after some time passes.
+The symptoms of risks can appear immediately or emerge after some time.

 Experiment

 Rats

 The copper level of rats that are exposed to crude oil noticeably shrank which indicates ejection of copper with lack of its absorption.
 Synthesis of catecholamine which enables total functions of body, emotions, and perception may be hindered by reduction of copper concentration.
 In addition to it, a rise in the activities of superoxide dismutase (SOD), chloramphenicol acetyltransferase (CAT), and glutathione S-transferase (GST) enzymes, in proportion to dose was seen in the rats, which were treated with BLCO for 21 days in a row.
 This phenomenon means induction of enzymes and especially in the case of GST, its increase may contribute to the availability of glutathione (GSH).
 Adedara and Farombi say that "Elevated level of intracellular hepatic GSH concentration observed in the BLCO-treated rats indicates an adaptive response to reduce damage and promote better survival under the conditions of oxidative stress induced by BLCO treatment".
 The elicitation of GSH in testes and sperm is controlled by BLCO.
 In contrast to rats treated for 21 days, the activities of those enzymes in rats exposed to BLCO for 45 days were decreased.
 Furthermore, in terms of sperms, noticeable shrink in mobility, number, and life/dead ratio was shown and total abnormality was elevated.
 However, abnormalities in sperms occurred by bonny light oil were able to be relieved with the help of vitamin E or quercetin.
 They have functions that restore normal hormonal levels and sperm parameters as well as inhibit oxidation.